CometVisu/CometVisu/doc/manual/en/config/structure-tile/widgets/energy.rst

         <cv-address slot="heatpump-power" transform="DPT:12.001" mode="read">1/4/45</cv-address>
     </cv-energy>

-Here you can see two major consumers in the form of a wallbox consuming 11kW and a heat pump consuming 3kW.
+Here you can see two major consumers in the form of an ev-charger  consuming 11kW and a heat pump consuming 3kW.
 The 200W shown in the middle is the remaining house consumption and is automatically calculated as the difference between the sum of the consumption and supply power (13200 + 614 + 386 - 11000 - 3000 = 200).